 Choosing the right hosting site for your blog is super important as it can improve your SEO and increase traffic to your blog.
 There are a number of different types of WordPress hosting options available such as BlueHost and SiteGround which are the two which hosting sites I’ve used.

 BlueHost is one of the oldest web hosting sites and the site I decided to host my website with during my first year of blogging.
 I chose BlueHost because it’s very fast and simple to set up and it’s also WordPress friendly which is perfect for beginners.
 If you choose BlueHost as your hosting this means your WordPress blog and domain name will be free as you can buy these all in one deal.
 Plus there’s a 30-day money back guarantee in case you change your mind!

 Step 4: Set up Google Analytics

-Setting up Google Analytics will only take a couple of minutes and can be done here.
+Google Analytics is the industry standard for website and blog traffic reporting.
+It’s super easy and free to set up and will only take a couple of minutes.
 Google Analytics is simply amazing!
 Through it you can track things like:

 - How many visitors your blog has received (daily, weekly, monthly etc.)